 CHRISTIAN COFFEEHOUSE, 8 to 11 p.m.
 Fridays, Ark of Faith, 401 E. Broadway.
 Refreshments and fellowship with a set time for audience participation.
 Audience participation includes sharing a song, poem, dance or skit.
-The lineup: March 28, Bethany Presbyterian youth group will share drama and music.
+The lineup: March 14, Camerson and Lynette Lewis; March 21, Jaunita Joseph will speak on personal experience in Bridges out of Poverty program; March 28, Bethany Presbyterian youth group will share drama and music.

 DOMESTIC VIOLENCE PREVENTION NETWORK, noon, first Tuesday of every month at Studio Broadway, 213 W. Broadway.
 Anyone interested in finding strategies to reduce the statistics of Domestic Violence in the greater Muskogee area.

 FREE SOUP KITCHEN, open from 11 a.m. to 12:30 p.m.
 Wednesdays, Seventh-day Adventist, 170 N. Country Club Road.
 Donations welcome.
 Information: (918) 682-5602

 GOSPEL MUSIC NIGHT, 6 to 9 p.m. the first Saturday of the month, Okay Senior Center, Okay.
 Free live music.
 April guest: Crystal River.
 Concessions available.
 Information: (918) 360-1968.